itsmegaaa/discord-bot/README.md

 - Output directory is `dist`
 - Required `VITE_*` env variables are set
 - Vercel has been redeployed after env changes
+- Browser console does not show missing env/API errors

+---

 ### Invalid OAuth2 Redirect URI